loveisp/ai4ed2024sol/Track1/README.md

-# Solutions for Track 1
+# Solution for Track 1

 Use multiple models to obtain answers to questions in the dataset.